sz3/libcimbar/README.md

 ## Platforms

-The code is written in C++, and developed/tested on amd64+linux and arm64+android.
+The code is written in C++, and developed/tested on amd64+linux, arm64+android, and emscripten+wasm.
 It probably works, or can be made to work, on other platforms.
 Maybe.

-I would like to add emscripten+wasm support.

 ## Library dependencies